About Real Estate Registration Trustee

 A real estate services trustee Centre is an entity authorised by the Dubai Land Department (DLD) to provide a range of non-transactional real estate services.
 These include property valuation, title deed amendments, owner detail updates, Ejari registration, map issuance, and official certificate requests.

 The Dubai Land Department operates two types of trustee offices with distinct roles.
 Real Estate Registration Trustee Offices handle property sales, ownership transfers, title deed issuance, and mortgage registration transactions.
 Buyers and sellers use these offices to register legal ownership changes.
-Real Estate Services Trustee Offices assist with non-transactional procedures — including property valuation, title deed amendments, Ejari services, ownership detail updates, and the issuance of official real estate certificates.
+Real Estate Services Trustee Offices assist with non-transactional procedures — including property valuation, title deed amendments, Ejari services, and ownership detail updates.
+Buyers and sellers use these offices to register legal ownership changes and issue title deed Dubai following a completed sale or transfer.

 A Real Estate Services Trustee Office is available to UAE residents and non-residents, including individuals, companies, developers, landlords, and tenants.